Autorun Keyboard Settings for Awesomewm Next »

 ExifTool knows everything

-ExifTool lets me read and edit metadata for images, music, PDF, Word files, videos — a dizzying assortment of files are supported.
+ExifTool lets me read and edit metadata for images, music, PDF, Word files, videos — the selection of file types supported by ExifTool is dizzying.

 You can install ExifTool with the downloads listed on its site or using your favorite package manager.